 Each of the four RAP types describe what is required to build strong relationships, respect and opportunities within the organisation and wider community.

-A Reflect RAP has prepared the City for reconciliation initiatives in successive RAPs.
-A Reflect RAP has allowed the City to spend time scoping and developing relationships with Aboriginal and Torres Strait Islander stakeholders, deciding on its vision for reconciliation and exploring its sphere of influence before committing to specific actions or initiatives.
-This process will help to produce future RAPs that are meaningful, mutually beneficial and sustainable.
+A Reflect RAP will enable the City to scope and develop relationships with Aboriginal and Torres Strait Islander stakeholders, decide on its vision for reconciliation and explore its sphere of influence before committing to specific actions or initiatives.
+This process will help to produce future RAPs that are meaningful, mutually beneficial and sustainable